palu001/Deep-Learning-Hackaton/README.md

 To simulate real-world label imperfections, artificial noise was added to the labels, producing **four different variants** of the dataset:

 1. **Symmetric Noise**
-   - Each label has a chance of being randomly flipped to **any other class** with equal probability.
-   - Models uniform labeling errors typically caused by random human annotation mistakes.

 2. **Asymmetric Noise**
-   - Labels are flipped **non-uniformly**, often to specific other classes that are commonly confused.
-   - Simulates **systematic biases** in real-world annotations.

 Each of the four datasets varies by:
 - The **type of noise** (symmetric vs. asymmetric).